Los Angeles County Mobile Spay/Neuter Services

 The ASPCA offers fully subsidized, high quality spay/neuter surgery exclusively for Los Angeles County cats and dogs.
 Recognizing that animal homelessness and many of the most serious animal health crises arise in neighborhoods with limited access to veterinary care, the ASPCA brings subsidized spay/neuter services directly to such communities.
-All of the ASPCA's Mobile Spay/Neuter Clinics are staffed with professionally trained, fully-licensed veterinarians and technicians.
-Our teams follow best practices established by the Association of Shelter Veterinarians.
+All of the ASPCA Mobile Spay/Neuter Clinics are staffed with professionally trained, fully licensed veterinarians and technicians.
+Our teams follow the practices established by the Association of Shelter Veterinarians.

 Who do we serve?

 The ASPCA prioritizes El Monte City residents within the zip code of 91732.

 To obtain an appointment, please call 844-MY-ASPCA (692-7722).
 As space permits, we may provide services to low income residents of Los Angeles County with proof of Public Assistance.
 Acceptable forms of Public Assistance must be presented at time of appointment.

 This includes one of the following: